-4.8 Behaviour, Exclusions and Attendance: The Academy Policy on Behaviour - Rewards, Sanctions and Exclusions - takes full account of the new duties under the Equality Act.
-The Academy makes reasonable, appropriate and flexible adjustment for pupils with a disability.
-The Academy closely monitors data on exclusions and absence for evidence of overrepresentation of different groups and take action promptly to address concerns.
+Behaviour, Exclusions and Attendance:

+The academy policy on Behaviour - takes full account of the new duties under the Equality Act.
+The academy makes reasonable, appropriate and flexible adjustment for pupils with a disability.

+The academy closely monitors data on exclusions and absence for evidence of overrepresentation of different groups and takes action promptly to address concerns.

-4.9 Addressing prejudice and prejudice based bullying: The Academy challenges all forms of prejudice and prejudice-based bullying, which stand in the way of fulfilling our commitment to inclusion and equality.
+The academy challenges all forms of prejudice and prejudice-based bullying, which stand in the way of fulfilling our commitment to inclusion and equality.
 To this end it tackles:

-- Prejudices around disability and special educational needs - Prejudices around race, religion or belief, for example anti-Semitism and Islamophobia, Travellers, migrants, refugees and people seeking asylum - Prejudices around gender and sexual orientation, including homophobic and trans phobic attitudes
+- Prejudices around disability and special educational needs - Prejudices around race, religion or belief, for example anti-semitism and Islamophobia, Travellers, migrants, refugees and people seeking asylum - Prejudices around gender and sexual orientation, including homophobic and trans phobic attitudes

-4.10 There is guidance in the Staff Handbook on how prejudice-related incidents should be identified, assessed, recorded and dealt with.
-MPA treats all bullying incidents equally seriously.
+Staff are provided guidance on how prejudice-related incidents should be identified, assessed, recorded and dealt with.
+MRA treats all bullying incidents equally seriously.